if?

 As you can see, that is bad news for all of us!
 As we said before, we have to test ourselves, and testing ourselves against the Ten Commandments is only the first part of the test.

 If you broke civil law and were found guilty in court, the judge would give you a penalty for breaking the law.
-Let’s say that the penalty is much higher than what you can pay, so you will have to spend the rest of your life in a prison camp, doing hard labor.
+Let’s say that the penalty is much higher than what you can pay, so you will have to spend the rest of your life in a terrible prison.
 As you are being led away, someone you don’t know stands up and tells the judge that not only does he have the means to pay your fine, but that he is willing to do so.
-All you have to do is trust in him that he will pay your penalty.
+All you have to do is trust that he will pay your penalty.

 That scenario brings us to the second part of the test, which is: You stand convicted before God.
 What or whom are you trusting in to pay your penalty so that you can be set free?